lalankeba/employee-management-api/README.md

 1. Register the first employee through the API.
 2. Perform database seeding to assign the ADMIN role to the first employee:
    1. Access your MongoDB instance.
-   2. Find the newly registered employee document in the employeess collection.
+   2. Find the newly registered employee document in the employees collection.
-   3. Update the employees’s roles array by adding ADMIN.
+   3. Update the employee’s roles array by adding ADMIN.

 ## Running Tests